-At Barton some examples are: on our web site the Director of Public Relations and Marketing is responsible for content and how the site looks, while the IT department is responsible for support services, underlying systems and transport mechanisms and insuring that the site functions properly.
+At Barton some examples are: on our web site the Chief Communications Officer is responsible for content and how the site looks, while the IT department is responsible for support services, underlying systems and transport mechanisms and insuring that the site functions properly.
 Another example is, in the smart classrooms the faculty members are responsible for the content and presentation and the IT department is responsible for support services, underlying systems and transport mechanisms.